smith-christian/capstone/ README.md

 `brew tap heroku/brew && brew install heroku`

 If you need alternate instructions for the download they can be found here.
-You can verify the download by typing which heroku.
+You can verify the download by typing 'which heroku'.

 # Deployment Configuration:
  * Installing Dependencies